Mark-Mekhail/AI-Chatbot/README.md

 ## Overview

-This project demonstrates a chatbot implementation featuring:
+This project includes a chatbot implementation featuring:

 - **Real-time streaming responses** using Server-Sent Events (SSE)
 - **Modern React frontend** with TypeScript and responsive design